quic/aimet/README.md

 #### Visualization

 * *Weight ranges*: Inspect visually if a model is a candidate for applying the Cross Layer Equalization technique.
 And the effect after applying the technique
 * *Per-layer compression sensitivity*: Visually get feedback about the sensitivity of any given layer in the model to compression

 ## Results

 AIMET can quantize an existing 32-bit floating-point model to an 8-bit fixed-point model without sacrificing much accuracy and without model fine-tuning.
-As an example of accuracy maintained, the DFQ method applied to several popular networks, such as MobileNet-v2 and ResNet-50, result in less than 0.9% loss in accuracy all the way down to 8-bit quantization — in an automated way without any training data.
+As an example of accuracy maintained, the DFQ method applied to several popular networks, such as MobileNet-v2 and ResNet-50, result in less than 0.9% loss in accuracy all the way down to 8-bit quantization, in an automated way without any training data.

 <table style="width:50%">
   <tr>
     <th style="width:80px">Models</th>